-Udi Greenberg studies and teaches modern European history, intellectual history, and international history.
-His scholarship and teaching focuses especially on the intersection of ideas, institution building, and Europe's interactions with the world.
+Udi Greenberg studies and teaches modern European history.
+His scholarship and teaching focuses especially on the history of ideas, politics, and gender and sexuality.
 His work has been supported, among others, by the ACLS, Mellon Foundation, the Volkswagen Foundation, and the DAAD.

 His first book, The Weimar Century: German Émigrés and the Ideological Foundations of the Cold War (Princeton University Press, 2015), traces the intellectual, institutional, and political journey of five influential political theorists from their education in Weimar Germany to their participation in the formation of the Cold War.
 It argues that both Germany's postwar democratization, and the German-American alliance, were deeply shaped by these émigrés' attempts to revive intellectual, religious, and political projects first developed in Weimar Germany.
 In 2016, it was awarded the Council of European Studies' Book Prize (for best first book in European studies 2014-2015).
 It also appeared in German, Korean, and Hebrew translations.

 He is currently working on a second book project, which is tentatively titled Christendom Remade: Catholics and Protestants from Animosity to Peace 1885-1965 (under contract with Harvard University Press).
 It explores how a series of changes in Catholics and Protestants' thinking about economics, sexuality, and global politics (from the rise of Nazism to the Cold War and decolonization in Asia and Africa) brought about the end of the prolonged religious animosities between the two confessions.